← All Guides

 Netdata’s default alerts are sensible but you may want to adjust thresholds.
 Alert rules live in /etc/netdata/health.d/.

-To add a custom alert — for example, warning when a specific container uses too much CPU:
+To add a custom alert, for example warning when a specific container uses too much CPU:

 Create /etc/netdata/health.d/custom.conf: